Azure-Samples/azure-search-openai-demo-java/README.md

 - azure-monitor
 ---

-# ChatGPT + Enterprise data with Azure OpenAI and Cognitive Search - Java Version
+# ChatGPT + Enterprise data with Azure OpenAI and Azure AI Search - Java Version

 This repo is the Java version of the well known [ChatGPT + Enterprise data code sample](https://github.com/Azure-Samples/azure-search-openai-demo) originally written in python.

 It demonstrates best practices for creating ChatGPT-like experiences over your own data using the Retrieval Augmented Generation pattern.
-It uses Azure OpenAI Service to access the ChatGPT model `gpt-35-turbo`, and Azure Cognitive Search for data indexing and retrieval.
+It uses Azure OpenAI Service to access the ChatGPT model `gpt-35-turbo`, and Azure AI Search for data indexing and retrieval.

 This repository includes sample data so it's ready to try end to end.
 In this sample application we use a fictitious company called Contoso Electronics, and the experience allows its employees to ask questions about the benefits, internal policies, as well as job descriptions and roles.